t3-oss/create-t3-app/www/src/pages/en/usage/tailwind.md

 </div>
 ```

-Its usage along with React components is extremely powerful for quickly building UIs, however it is purely a CSS framework and does not provide any pre-built components or logic and shouldn't be compared to a component library like Material UI.
+When used together with React Components, it is extremely powerful for quickly building UIs.

-Tailwind CSS has a beautiful built-in design system, that comes out of the box with a carefully chosen color palette, sizing patterns for styles such as width/height and padding/margin for a uniform design, as well as media breakpoints for an encouraged mobile-first layout.
-This can be extended and customised to be as restrictive or broad as you like.
+Tailwind CSS has a beautiful built-in design system, that comes out of the box with a carefully chosen color palette, sizing patterns for styles such as width/height and padding/margin for a uniform design, as well as media breakpoints for creating responsive layouts.
+This design system can be customized and extended to create the exact toolbox of styles that your project needs.

 ## Usage